-Cost Management for Azure is available at no additional cost.
-Azure Cost Management for AWS is charged at 1% of the total AWS managed spend at general availability, and free during public preview.
+Azure Cost Management and Billing for Azure is available at no additional cost.
+Azure Cost Management for AWS is charged at 1 percent of the total AWS managed spend at general availability, and free during preview.

 Documentation and training

-Microsoft engineers walk you through the Azure Cost Management features.
+Microsoft engineers walk you through the Azure Cost Management and Billing features.

 Azure billing documentation

-Learn how to manage your Azure billing account including granting others access, viewing and downloading your invoice and usage data, paying your invoice and more.
+Learn how to manage your Azure billing account including granting others access, viewing and downloading your invoice and usage data, paying your invoice, and other billing-related actions.